TrudAX/denistrunin-blog/src/draft/performance-snifmonitor/index.md

 msdb.dbo.[AXTopQueryLogMonitor] @MinPlanTimeMin = 30, @MaxRowToSave = 3, @SendEmailOperator = 'axoperator', @DaysKeepHistory = 62
 ```

 The idea is very simple.
-This procedure every 30 minutes obtains 3(**@MaxRowToSave**) TOP records from the current SQL Server TOP SQL view and if they exist in this log for more than 30 minutes(**@MinPlanTimeMin**) saves them to a table.
-If any of these 3 statements are new, it sends an e-mail about this to a specified operator(**@SendEmailOperator**).
-To prevent this log grows it deletes records older than 62 days(**@DaysKeepHistory**)
+Every 30 minutes this procedure obtains 3(**@MaxRowToSave**) TOP records from the current SQL Server TOP SQL view and if they exist in this log for more than 30 minutes(**@MinPlanTimeMin**) saves them to a table.
+If any of these 3 statements is new, it sends an e-mail about this to a specified operator(**@SendEmailOperator**).
+To prevent this log from growing it deletes records older than 62 days(**@DaysKeepHistory**)

-To compare with previous statements both SQL plan and SQL text is used, so if one query is executed with different plans it appears twice in this log.
+To compare with previous statements both SQL plan and SQL text are used, so if one query is executed with different plans it appears twice in this log.

-As the result, if you have a new TOP statement that you have not seen before, Dynamics AX DBA should get an email like this
+As the result, if you have a new TOP statement that you have not seen before, Dynamics AX Administrators should get an email like this

 ![E-mail](Email.png)

-Then after you get this e-mail you can connect to SQL Server and try to analyse/optimize this statement
+Then they can connect to SQL Server and try to analyse/optimize this statement

 ![Top line analysis](TopLineAnalysis.png)